jmrphy/media_civil_war/media_civil_war.md

 civil war before it is sufficiently high to represent a mass communications system (and to obtain a parsimonious estimate of the effect size), I estimate a series of traditional parametric regressions.
-I began by creating a subset of the original sample containing only country-years with MDI levels below the inflection point identified by the non-linear regression.
-Figure 2 suggests that the relationship between MDI and civil war begins to change direction when the logarithm of MDI is equal to about 2, which is an MDI level of about 6.38.
-While it is reasonable to think such a low threshold might only correspond to a substantively trivial number of cases, on the contrary, this subset contained 1358 cases or about 20% of the original sample.
-I estimate traditional parametric regressions separately for each subset, all of which are variations on the form
+I begin by creating a subset of the original sample containing only country-years with MDI levels below the inflection point identified by the non-linear regression (when logged MDI is equal to about 2, or an MDI level of about 6.39).
+While it is reasonable to think such a low threshold might only correspond to a substantively trivial number of cases, on the contrary, this subset contains 1360 cases or about 20% of the original sample.
+I estimate traditional logistic regressions separately for each subset, all of which are variations on the form

-$$ Onset_{it} = \alpha + MDI_{it} \beta_1 + Controls_{it} \beta_2  + \varepsilon_{it}, $$
+$$ Onset_{it} = \alpha + MDI_{it} \beta_1 + Controls_{it} \beta_2  + \varepsilon_{it} $$

-where all the variables are the same as in the previous equation, with the exception that *MDI* is not logged.
+and where all the variables are the same as in the previous equation, with the exception that *MDI* is not logged.

-To ensure the robustness of the results, all of the models in this section pertaining to this subset of pre-mass communications systems were tested separately using a series of lower and higher cutoff values.
-The main results reported below for changes in MDI under the threshold of mass communications are consistent using a cutoff as low as 4 (13% percentile) and as high as 10 (27% percentile).[^12] To avoid "cherry-picking" a cutoff within this range, the models below report results for the 25% percentile (MDI = 28.23), a conventional value for segmenting distributions.

-Table 2 shows coefficients and standard errors from several logistic regressions modeling the determinants of civil war onset, with adjustment for rare events [@King:2001ta].[^13] Before analysis, I subtracted the mean from each continuous independent variable and then divided it by two standard deviations so that all resulting coefficients are readily comparable.[^14]
+Table 2 displays the results with adjustment for rare events [@King:2001ta].[^9] Before analysis, I subtracted the mean from each continuous independent variable and then divided it by two standard deviations so that all resulting coefficients are readily comparable.[^10]

 The first two columns of the following table display the results of a baseline model which replicates Warren's original findings (Model 1) and